f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   :align: center
   :scale: 70%

-You'll need to edit the license file to escape any double quotes within the licnese body.
+You'll need to edit the license file to escape any double quotes within the license body.
 In the body of the API call you have to escape any double quotes (inside the license) with slashes ( \ ), as seen below.

 .. image:: images/initial_setup_of_rseries_platform_layer/edit_license.png
   :align: center